In the UK it typically takes between four and six years for a patent application to be granted.

-When using a patent attorney it is sensible to allow at least two weeks to enable a patent application to be prepared and filed, from when all the necessary information to prepare the application is available.
+When using a patent attorney to draft your patent application, it is sensible to allow at least two weeks to enable the application to be prepared and filed, from when all the necessary information to prepare the application is available.
 Where commercial pressures dictate, it is generally possible to move more quickly than this, but allowing more time enables more thought and reflection to be put into preparing the application.

 Whilst the time taken to obtain a patent often comes as a surprise, most applicants choose to pursue their patent applications as slowly as the rules allow, in order to defer costs.
 If there is, or becomes, a need to obtain grant early (for example, if there is a potential infringement) steps can be taken in some countries (including the UK) to speed the process up.

 If you have questions about the patent process, please get in touch to speak to one of our patent attorneys.